-On 13th May 2013, the Scheme Administrator estimated that an initial Levy of 15% of the maximum liability (£46,000) would be applicable to the Council; this was paid in 2013/14 and is shown in non-distributed costs in the Comprehensive Income and Expenditure Statement.
-No indications have been given as to whether further levies will be necessary.
+On 13th May 2013, the Scheme Administrator estimated that an initial Levy of 15% of the maximum liability (£46,000) would be applicable to the Council; this was paid in 2013/14 and shown in non-distributed costs in the Comprehensive Income and Expenditure Statement.
+No further levy has been requested to be paid in 2014/15, and no indications have been given as to whether future levies will be necessary.
 The Council's maximum remaining liability is £258,000.

-36. Events After the Balance Sheet Date
+35. Events After the Balance Sheet Date